 IVIG (0.8-1 g/kg for 2 d) results in a prompt rise in the platelet count, and this response confirms the diagnosis of acute ITP.
-The mechanisms of action of IV gamma globulins are not clear.
+The mechanisms of action of IVIG are not clear.
 Suggested mechanisms include blocking the macrophage Fc receptors, suppressing autoantibody production by providing anti-idiotypes, and stimulating the clearance of autoantibodies.

 The adverse effects of IVIG include fever, nausea, vomiting, and, occasionally, renal failure.
 IVIG is also very expensive compared with prednisone and is not available in all countries.